wmfwarren/Double-Metaphone-Flowalyzer/README.md

 The long term goal of this project to to use the Metaphone Algorithm to see how dense rhyming syllables are in different flows.
 As well as:

 + Line length
++ Skews in word length and line length
 + Trends in the quantities by decade
 + Vocabulary
 + Correlations between existing measured quantities